Rash Treatment Doctor Q&A

 • Throat feels as though it is closing

 Most rashes tend to go away within a couple of days to one week.
 However, the length of time it takes for your rash to disappear will ultimately depend on the cause and severity of the rash.
-At UCare Urgent Care, we will provide swift treatment of any rash to help it go away as quickly as possible.
-After the rash is diagnosed and treatment is administered or prescribed, our doctors can give you estimation for when you can expect the rash to go away, as well as instructions for what to do if it continues past that time.
+At UCare Urgent Care and Walk-In Clinic, we will provide swift treatment of any rash to help it go away as quickly as possible.
+After the rash is diagnosed and treatment is administered or prescribed, our doctors can give you an estimation for when you can expect the rash to go away, as well as instructions for what to do if it continues past that time.
 If the rash does not go away in the timeframe your doctor provides, we can try other treatment options or refer you to a dermatologist.

 Some rashes are innocent and benign enough that no medical attention is required.
 However, others can become a significant problem if they are not treated by a doctor.
 As such, it is essential to recognize the signs that indicate medical attention is warranted for a rash.
 Some of those signs include the following: